-- the recognition of Traditional and Khoi-San communities, leadership positions and for the withdrawal of such recognition; - the functions and roles of Traditional and Khoi-San leaders; - the recognition, establishment, functions, roles and administration of kingship or queenship councils, principal traditional councils, traditional councils, Khoi-San councils and traditional sub-councils, as well as the support to such councils; - the establishment, composition and functioning of the National House of Traditional and Khoi-San Leaders; - establishment of provincial houses of Traditional and Khoi-San leaders; - the establishment and composition of local houses of traditional and Khoi-San leaders; - the establishment and operation of the Commission on Khoi-San Matters; - a code of conduct for members of the National House, provincial houses, local houses and all Traditional and Khoi-San councils; and - regulatory powers of the Minister and Premiers.
+- to provide for the functions and roles of Traditional and Khoi-San leaders and Khoi San structures; - to provide for the establishment, composition and functioning of the National House of Traditional and Khoi-San Leaders; - to provide for the establishment of provincial houses of Traditional and Khoi-San leaders: - to provide for the establishment and composition of local houses of Traditional and Khoi-San leaders; - to provide for the establishment and operation of the Commission on Khoi-San matters; - to provide for a code of conduct for members of the National House, provincial houses, local houses and all Traditional and Khoi-San councils; and - to provide for regulatory powers of the Minister and Premiers.

 2.4.
-Strategic outcome-oriented goals
+Strategic Outcome Oriented Goals